sncodeGit/opstkhelp/README.md

 - To manually update the cache, you can use `opstkhelp-get-info [ZONE-NAME]`

+Detailed information about caching can be found in the corresponding schema: `Documentation/cache.png`

 # Installation
 When installing the program, you must enter the password for the program